|

 view and evacuated before he could be implicated for inciting a

-rebellion.
-Some of his Guards stayed behind to cover his tracks
+rebellion on foreign soil.
+Some of his Guards stayed behind to

 35.

-Once the psionic shield was fully lifted, testosterone
+Once the psionic shield was fully removed, testosterone

 took over and medics were needed.
 One spectator commented, "This